 Tell the recruiter about achievements that can be conveyed in numbers, percentages or profit, as it will clearly show what type of an asset you could be if given the role.

-We see a lot of people use dressed up verbs in places where simpler words are more effective, such as ‘utilised’ instead of ‘use’.
+We see a lot of people use dressed-up verbs in places where simpler words would be more effective, such as “utilised” instead of “use”.